The troubles ahead for Liz Truss after her disastrous fortnight

 Although there has been a dramatic improvement in UK-EU relations in recent weeks, the government is ploughing ahead with its international law-busting Bill to tear up the Northern Ireland Protocol.
 The House of Lords will get its teeth into the legislation on Tuesday and a string of defeats on the most contentious parts is certain.

-No immediate crisis is looming, but a hugely significant moment in the SNP’s endless campaign for independence will arrive on Tuesday when the Supreme Court case to decide if Edinburgh can call a fresh referendum without Westminster’s approval gets underway.
+No immediate crisis is looming, but a hugely significant moment in the SNP’s endless campaign for independence will arrive on Tuesday when the Supreme Court case gets underway to decide if Edinburgh can call a fresh referendum without Westminster’s approval.
 We can also expect a crucial paper on what an independent Scotland’s currency would look like in the next few days.

 Register for free to continue reading